sunmu01/books-qa/README.md

 ### Client

-Please see Readme in client directory
+Please see README.md in client directory

 ## Limitations